peter88213/nvhelp-en/source/desktop.rst

 Properties
 ----------

-The **Properties** in the right pane show properties/metadata of the element selected in the project tree.
+The `Properties <properties.html>`__ in the right pane show properties and metadata of the element selected in the project tree.

 -  The project settings can be made in the *Book* properties view.
 -  You can open or close the element properties window with **View >